For marketers, time spent with prospects can be priceless. It’s why event marketing is crucial

 for businesses because it allows you to cut through the noise and spend face-to-face time with prospects.

 It’s a chance to generate leads, collect permissions, and introduce prospects to your brand.
 Event marketing can also be tricky— it requires businesses to design an experience and execute it in a venue you may not be familiar with.

 There’s been an increase in investment for tech at event marketing.
 Attending companies have adapted event software and integrated their CRM or other parts of the marketing stack.
-A recent study by Bizzabo, Event Marketing, Benchmark and Trends Report 2019, found that the type of integrations and technology being used at events and expos can impact how to prove event ROI (return on investment).
+A study by Bizzabo, Event Marketing, Benchmark and Trends Report 2019, found that the type of integrations and technology being used at events and expos can impact how to prove event ROI (return on investment).
 For example, 59% of those surveyed reported that integrating event software with a CRM can prove event ROI.

 Bizzabo’s report ends with a call to action: they state it’s time to innovate in how to develop a measurable and scalable event strategy.
 Our suggestion?
 Introduce gamification.

 Here are two great examples of gamification boosting the experience and ROI of event marketing.

 Event: A book and handicraft event in Tampere, Finland